Long Distance (Ivy album): Development

-Shortly after the release of Apartment Life (1997), Ivy began work on a new studio album; however, the band was dropped by their label, Epic Records, shortly after the reissue of Apartment Life was released.
-After the end of their contract with Epic, and lead singer Dominique Durand's pregnancy, the New York City studio where Ivy regularly recorded music burned down.
+Shortly after the release of Apartment Life (1997), Ivy began work on a new studio album; however, the band was dropped by their label, Atlantic Records, shortly after the reissue of Apartment Life was released.
+After the end of their contract with Atlantic, and lead singer Dominique Durand's pregnancy, the New York City studio where Ivy regularly recorded music burned down.
 In order to forget about these events, Ivy resumed recording sessions, and began incorporating influences from new wave.
 Member Adam Schlesinger detailed the album's exploration of different genres: "The first songs [we] recorded were jangly and simple and straight-ahead.
 We started gravitating toward the groovier, slightly more melancholy stuff.
 It works well with Dominique's voice."

 According to Schlesinger, Ivy then signed with Nettwerk because "their roster was similar to Ivy across the board".
 After being released prematurely in Japan on November 8, 2000, the album was a quick success.
 Nettwerk's head of marketing, Marie Scheibert, stated that Long Distance became one of Amazon.com's top imports.
 The album was released in the United States on July 10, 2001, eight months later.
 During recording sessions, Durand, Schlesinger and fellow band member Andy Chase decided "to go one hundred percent" on one of the tracks, which would later become "Edge of the Ocean".
 Ivy stated that the song, which would later be released as the album's third single, was created in hopes that it would "mean the difference between making our next album or not".
 Along with "Edge of the Ocean", the trio started writing songs that were "less atmospheric" than those on Apartment Life, but contained more "infectious melodies", which the band preferred.